The Myth of Fingerprints

 The Myth of Fingerprints is a 1997 American drama film written and directed by Bart Freundlich.
-It stars Blythe Danner, Roy Scheider, Noah Wyle, and Julianne Moore (who later married Freundlich).
+It stars Blythe Danner, Roy Scheider, Noah Wyle, and Julianne Moore.
 The story follows the gathering of a dysfunctional family during Thanksgiving in New England.

 The film premiered at the 1997 Sundance Film Festival and later received a limited release on September 17, 1997.
 The film's title originates from Paul Simon's 1986 song "All Around the World or the Myth of Fingerprints" and is a reference to the idea of blood ties and differing personalities amongst family members.

 Plot

 Three adult children reconvene at their family homestead in Maine for the Thanksgiving holiday.
 Though mother Lena is warm and engaging, father Hal is aloof.
 Artist Mia, the eldest sibling, arrives with her psychotherapist boyfriend, Elliott.
 Jake, who was considered the popular jock of the family, brings along his outspoken girlfriend Margaret.
 Warren, the youngest son, arrives alone, having not been home for three years.
 Youngest kid Leigh still lives with her parents.

 Over the course of the weekend, long-simmering resentments between family members come to the surface.
 Jake cannot bring himself to admit his love for Margaret, while Warren, still pining for his ex-girlfriend Daphne, meets up with her while in town and learns some upsetting news which leads to a physical confrontation with his father.
 Mia reunites with Cezanne, a former grade-school classmate who has long had a crush on her.